 Mobile phones have come a long way from being just something we use for making calls and sending texts.
 We use them to connect on social media, browse the Internet, learn languages, and play games among others.
 If you have an iPhone in your pocket, you are probably aware of the many apps you can get and the cool things you can do.
 But the iPhone might have kept a few secrets from you.
 If you’d like to learn a few tricks or know more about the revolutionary smartphone, here are eight interesting facts you probably didn’t know about the iPhone.
+If your iPhone has been damaged and needs immediate iphone repair, it may still be restored with the help of a damaged apple iphone repair service.

 1. Boosting charging with a trick